2015 Canarian island council elections

-The 2015 Canarian Island Cabildo elections were held on Sunday, 24 May 2015, to elect the 10th Island Cabildos of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
-All 155 seats in the seven Island Cabildos were up for election.
+Island council elections were held in the Canary Islands on 24 May 2015 to elect the 10th Island Councils (the cabildos insulares) of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
+All 155 seats in the seven island councils were up for election.
+They were held concurrently with regional elections in thirteen autonomous communities (including the Canary Islands) and local elections all across Spain.